Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Simulation results

 \section{Simulation results}

-In this section, we numerically evaluate the performance of our proposed Meta-SAC-based beamforming and resource allocation framework in the SRAR-BD-RIS-aided NOMA-based wireless network, where the BS is equipped with a FIM.
+In this section, we numerically evaluate the performance of our proposed AIW-Meta-SAC-based beamforming and resource allocation framework in the STAR-BD-RIS-aided NOMA-based wireless network, where the BS is equipped with a FIM.
 To this end, it is assumed that the BS is located at the coordinate origin, and a STAR-BD-RIS are placed at a distance from it.
 In addition, all users are located in a circle according to uniform random distribution.
-All simulation parameters and hyper-parameters of Meta-SAC are given in Table I unless stated otherwise.
+All simulation parameters and hyper-parameters of AIW-Meta-SAC are given in Table I unless stated otherwise.

 The performance evaluation is conducted through three benchmarks.
 The first benchmark investigates the impact of the actor learning rate on system performance.
 The second benchmark analyzes the effect of varying the number of users.
 Finally, the proposed model is compared with the conventional diagonal RIS (D-RIS) and alternative meta-learning approaches to assess its effectiveness.

-First, we investigate the learning behavior of the Meta-SAC algorithm by considering different actor network learning rates.
+First, we investigate the learning behavior of the AIW-Meta-SAC algorithm by considering different actor network learning rates.
 Since the learning rate plays a crucial role in the training of neural networks, its proper tuning is essential for achieving reliable performance in our problem.
 As illustrated in Fig. \ref{Fig1}, the learning rate specified in Table I has been carefully selected to ensure effective convergence.
 For comparison, actor learning rates of $0.99$, $10^{-1}$, and $10^{-3}$ are also evaluated, and their learning curves demonstrate that these values are unsuitable, as the agent fails to learn the optimal strategy through interaction with the environment.
 Moreover, excessively small learning rates significantly increase the number of steps required for convergence, as observed in the initial episodes of the learning curves.

 The impact of system model parameters is illustrated in Fig. \ref{Fig2}, where we evaluate the effect of increasing the number of users on the system’s EE.
 As shown in Fig. \ref{Fig2}, total sum rate with the increase in the number of users, primarily due to the corresponding growth in the total sum rate.
 However, the convergence behavior differs across system model configurations.
 Specifically, as the number of users increases, convergence requires more episodes, which can be attributed to the higher complexity of the system model.